aylingizem/tennis/README.md

 ## Project's goal

-In this environment, two agents control rackets to bounce a ball over a net, the goal of each agent is to keep the ball in play.
+In this environment, two agents control rackets to bounce a ball over a net, the goal of each agent is to keep the ball in play.Problem solved MADDPG Algorithm

 Detailed explanation is available in [report file](https://github.com/aylingizem/tennis/blob/master/report.pdf)